Reef burials: Sea rewilding

 In the most established memorial reefs such as Neptune Memorial Reef, Florida, a marine study survey, estimated that the population numbers of wild sea life went from close to zero to thousands in the space of two years.
 The survey found spotted eagle rays, damsel fish and puffer fish.
 Since then the numbers have continued to grow: a survey in 2018 showed the reef supports more than 65 different fish, shrimp and lobster and 75 other species including sponges, and corals.

+The structures created by Resting Reef in Bali play a key role in restoring diversity to degraded reefs.
+By offering a hard substrate for coral growth, they also provide refuge for small and juvenile reef fish, enhancing the overall health of the marine ecosystem.
+In Resting Reef’s first round of ecological monitoring in October 2024, after just 4 months since deployment their memorial reefs were found to be already providing habitats to 41 species of reef fish.

 The Solace Reef in Weymouth Bay.
 England is seeded with baby lobsters.